nickjj/title-case-converter/README.md

 A command line script that takes a list of words and converts their case using 1 of 6 industry standard style guides.

-*It's a self contained Python script that only requireshaving `curl` installed.*
+*It's a self contained Python script that only requires having `curl` installed.*

 ## Example